Human Preference Score v2: A Solid Benchmark for Evaluating Human Preferences of Text-to-Image Synthesis: Introduction

-HPD v2 is a comprehensive dataset of human preferences for images sourced from a wide range of text-to-image generative models and the COCO Captions dataset~\cite{cococaptions}.
+HPD v2 is a comprehensive dataset of human preferences comparing images from various sources, including 9 text-to-image generative models and the COCO Captions dataset~\cite{cococaptions}.
 It comprises 798k human-annotated pairwise comparisons of images generated from the same prompt, making it the largest dataset of its kind.
-The dataset is collected with special attention to potential bias.
+The dataset addresses issues of bias that occurs in previous datasets~\cite{wu2023better, xu2023imagereward, kirstain2023pick}.
 The first type of bias derives from the image source.
 Previous datasets~\cite{wu2023better, xu2023imagereward, kirstain2023pick} mainly contain images generated from Stable Diffusion~\cite{stable_diffusion} and its variants.
 Therefore, we cannot verify whether the models trained and evaluated exclusively on these datasets can generalize to other image distributions.
-HPD v2 incorporates images generated from 9 recent text-to-image generative models~\cite{ding2022cogview2, glide, vqgan, liu2021fusedream, zhou2021lafite, stable_diffusion, gu2022vector, dalle}, as well as real images from the COCO Captions dataset~\cite{cococaptions}, which allows for the examination of biases introduced by limited image sources.
-Another source of bias lies in text prompts.
+HPD v2 incorporates images generated from 9 recent models~\cite{ding2022cogview2, glide, vqgan, liu2021fusedream, zhou2021lafite, stable_diffusion, gu2022vector, dalle}, as well as real images from the COCO Captions dataset~\cite{cococaptions}, enabling better evaluation on the generalization capability.
+Another source of bias is in text prompts.
 User-written prompts, such as prompts in DiffusionDB~\cite{wang2022diffusiondb}, often follow a specific organization of description plus several style words, where the style words often contain contradictions, making it harder for annotators to understand. (see Tab.~\ref{tab:clean_prompt} for examples) The style words are also highly biased, leading to issues in training and evaluation.
-To tackle this prompt bias, we employ ChatGPT to remove style words and organize the prompt into one clearly written sentence.
+To tackle this bias, we employ ChatGPT to remove style words and organize prompts into a clearly written sentence.

-Based on HPD v2, a preference prediction model, Human Preference Score v2 (HPS v2), is trained to estimate the human preference probability on images generated from text prompts.
-Our HPS v2 has better generalization capability than previous models, including HPS v1~\cite{wu2023better}, ImageReward~\cite{xu2023imagereward} and PickScore~\cite{kirstain2023pick}, and it can serve as a better evaluation metric for text-to-image generative models.
+Based on HPD v2, a preference prediction model, Human Preference Score v2 (HPS v2), is trained to score generated images based on its likelihood to be preferred by humans.
+Experiments show that HPS v2 generalizes better than previous models, including HPS v1~\cite{wu2023better}, ImageReward~\cite{xu2023imagereward} and PickScore~\cite{kirstain2023pick}.